 As a result of recently confirmed cases of avian influenza, Great Britain is no longer free from highly pathogenic avian influenza.

-In response to a rising number of avian influenza cases across England, the Department for Environment, Food & Rural Affairs (Defra) has announced that Derbyshire is now subject to mandatory poultry housing measures.
+In response to a rising number of avian influenza cases across England, the Department for Environment, Food & Rural Affairs (Defra) has announced that the whole of England is now under mandatory poultry housing measures.

-Effective from 00:01am on 30 October 2025, all bird keepers in Derbyshire who own more than 50 birds, or sell or give away eggs or poultry products, must house their birds to reduce the risk of exposure to infected wild birds.
+Effective from 00:01am on 6 November 2025, these housing measures apply to all bird keepers across England.
+Anyone who owns more than 50 birds, or sells or gives away eggs or poultry products, must house their birds to reduce the risk of exposure to infected wild birds.

 While hobby keepers are exempt unless selling eggs or poultry produce, all affected keepers must adhere to strict biosecurity protocols, including regular disinfection and vigilant monitoring for signs of disease.